93v/dynatron/README.md

   // Possible options are "INDEXES" | "TOTAL" | "NONE"
   // Defaults to "TOTAL"
   .returnConsumedCapacity() // optional
+  // Multiplies the default max latency values for the requests timeout logic .relaxLatencies(1) // optional
   // Returns the collection metrics in the raw response
   // Possible options are "SIZE" | "NONE"
   // Defaults to "SIZE"